Elevation

 or.tpkx

-- To use a private hosted elevation layer, select the matching configuration from the Authentication drop-down list.
+- To use a privately hosted elevation layer, select the matching configuration from the Authentication drop-down list in the Add New Elevation Layer pop-up window.
 For more information about using private content, see ArcGIS identity.

-- Click on the ArcGIS Map Actor in the Outliner panel.
+- Click the ArcGIS Map Actor in the Outliner panel.

 - Expand the Elevation section in the Details panel.

-- Set the online service URL for the elevation service or a local file package path in the Elevation Source field.
+. - Enter the online service URL for the elevation service or a local file package path in the Elevation Source field.

-To use a private hosted elevation layer, select the matching configuration from the Authentication drop-down list.
+To use a privately hosted elevation layer, select the matching configuration from the Authentication drop-down list.
 For more information about using private content, see ArcGIS identity.

-- To set an elevation source, go to ArcGIS Maps SDK > ArcGIS Image Elevation Source, select the Create ArcGIS Image Elevation Source node, and set the elevation layer service URL or local file package path in the source field.
+- To set an elevation source, go to ArcGIS Maps SDK > ArcGIS Image Elevation Source, select the Create ArcGIS Image Elevation Source or Create ArcGIS Image Elevation Source with Name node, and set the elevation layer URL or local file package path in the source field.

-- To create an elevation with the source, use node ArcGIS Maps SDK > ArcGIS Map Elevation, and select Create ArcGIS Map Elevation with Elevation Source.
+- To create an elevation with a single source, use node ArcGIS Maps SDK > ArcGIS Map Elevation, and select Create ArcGIS Map Elevation with Elevation Source.

 - Connect API key variable to the API Key pin.